Panasonic, in one-upmanship, unveils biggest OLED TV

 Sony on Monday also said it will widen its range of ultra high-definition LCD sets to three this year, as it stakes out its territory in next-generation TVs.

-LG, which has started to take orders for its thin OLED screens, plans sales in the United States of a $12,000, 55-inch model beginning in March, making it the first company to commercialize the new technology.
+LG, which has started to take orders for its thin OLED screens, plans sales in the United States of a $12,000 (7,472.91 pounds), 55-inch model beginning in March, making it the first company to commercialize the new technology.

 Nonetheless, Kazuhiro Tsuga, the president of Panasonic, told industry executives and reporters at the Consumer Electronics Show in Las Vegas that "Many people think of Panasonic as a television manufacturing company.
 In fact, for nearly 100 years we have been making a vast range of products."